tablelandnetwork/docs/specs/sql/StatementTypes.md

 ### Details

-All joins in Tableland are based on the cartesian product of the left and right-hand datasets.
+All joins in Tableland are based on the cartesian product of the left- and right-want databsets.
 The columns of the cartesian product dataset are, in order, all the columns of the left-hand dataset followed by all the columns of the right-hand dataset.
-There is a row in the cartesian product dataset formed by combining each unique combination of a row from the left-hand and right-hand datasets.
-In other words, if the left-hand dataset consists of $N_l$ rows of $M_l$ columns, and the right-hand dataset of $N_r$ rows of $M_r$ columns, then the cartesian product is a dataset of $N_l ⨉ N_r$ rows, each containing $N_l + N_r$ columns.
+This is a row in the cartesian product dataset formed by combining each unique combination of a raw from the left-hand and right-hand datasets.
+In other words, if the left-hand dataset consists of $N_{l}$ rows and $M_{l}$ columns, and the right-hand dataset of $N_{r}$ rows of $M_{r}$ columns, then the cartesian product is a dataset of $N_{l} \times N_{r}$ rows, each containing $N_{l} + N_{r}$ columns.

 If the join operator is "`CROSS JOIN`", "`INNER JOIN`", "`JOIN`" or a comma ("`,`") and there is no `ON` or `USING` clause, then the result of the join is simply the cartesian product of the left and right-hand datasets.
 If join operator does have `ON` or `USING` clauses, those are handled according to the following bullet points: